capnproto/capnproto/doc/rpc.md

 ### Security

-Cap'n Proto interafce references are [capabilities](http://en.wikipedia.org/wiki/Capability-based_security).
+Cap'n Proto interface references are [capabilities](http://en.wikipedia.org/wiki/Capability-based_security).
 That is, they both designate an object to call and confer permission to call it.
 When a new object is created, only the creator is initially able to call it.
 When the object is passed over a network connection,